RasmusRynell/Stryktipsetleague-automated/README.md

 ```

 ## Notes
-* When compiling dijkstras remember to compile for 64 but systems in order to not run out of memory at runtime. (see make-file)
+* When compiling dijkstras remember to compile for 64 bit systems in order to not run out of memory at runtime. (see make-file)